LukeSmithxyz/based.cooking/src/pancake.md

 - 1/2 teaspoon baking powder

 ## Directions

 1. Add flour, sugar and baking powder to a bowl, sifting them together
 2. Melt butter and whisk together with egg and milk in a **separate** bowl
 3. Combine egg, milk, butter mixture with your flour, sugar, baking powder mixture
-4. Whisk until smooth, adding very small dashes of milk as you whisk until you achieve your desired batter viscosity
+4. Whisk until combined (doesn't need to be perfectly smooth), adding very small dashes of milk as you whisk until you achieve your desired batter viscosity
 5. Leave whisked batter to sit for 10 minutes
 6. Lightly butter a medium temperature frying pan/skillet
 7. Pour batter on to pan surface, amount is accordant to your desired pancake size